influxdata/telegraf/plugins/inputs/intel_powerstat/README.md

 # and per-CPU metrics like temperature, power and utilization.
 Please see the
 # plugin readme for details on software and hardware compatability.
 # This plugin ONLY supports Linux.
+# plugin readme for details on software and hardware compatibility.
+# This plugin ONLY supports Linux
 [[inputs.intel_powerstat]]
   ## The user can choose which package metrics are monitored by the plugin with
   ## the package_metrics setting: